JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 important for ensuring that the name (which is based on the inputs to a component) directly corresponds to the output of a build (the actual component).

-The Nix approach yields these benefits[^14]:
+The Nix approach yields these benefits, which are cited in the thesis as its main contributions[^14]:

 - Complete deployment and non-interference (i.e. correct software deployment)
 - Atomic upgrades
-- O(2) rollbacks
+- O(1) rollbacks
 - Transparent source / binary distribution.[^15]
-- Inefficiencies due to purely functional / immutable model are ammortized through optimizations like caching and sharing.
+- Inefficiencies due to purely functional / immutable model are amortized through optimizations like caching and sharing.
 - Nix component language (the language used for expressing software components) makes composition trivial and supports it first class.
-- Distributed multi-platfform builds; remote build is indistinguishable from a local build.
+- Distributed multi-platform builds; a remote build is indistinguishable from a local build.

-These benefits totally solve the most common problems with software deployments and managing environments.
-A great illustration of this is how Nix shines when used for managing CI environments, which are notoriously inconsistent and highlight how Nix gets things right.[^16]
+These benefits are a great boon to usability, and the principles mentioned earlier in the section ensure correctness.
+A great illustration of where Nix shines is in managing CI environments, which are notoriously inconsistent.[^16]

 # Implementation Details

-We had to briefly get into the low level details of Nix's approach to software deployment in order to anchor the benefits it provides in the previous section.
+We had to briefly get into the low level details (cryptographic hashing, immutable build artifacts, centralized store) of Nix's approach to software deployment previous section.
+This section will expand on those details and try to connect the "how" to the "why".
-This section will expand on those details.
-[The Nix Store](#the-nix-store) section really focuses on the "identification" aspect of the software deployment problem, and the [Filesystem As Memory](#filesystem-as-memory) really focuses on the details of how "realization" works on actual filesystems.

 ## The Nix Store

-How does the nix store actually work under the hood?
+How does the Nix store actually work under the hood?
 It stores software components as directories (named using the hashing schema mentioned before) in a root directory (usually `/nix/store`).
-Its worth mentioning that nix has an extremely weak notion of what constitutes a component; it could be a static configuration file, a compiled binary, source code, a single javascript file that can be interpreted and run.
+Its worth mentioning that Nix has an extremely weak notion of what constitutes a component; it could be a static configuration file, a compiled binary, source code, a single javascript file that can be interpreted and run[^17].
 As long as it can be stored in a filesystem it is a viable candidate for being a software component.
-As mentioned before, this naming convention prevents intereference and guarantees completeness.
+As mentioned before, this naming convention prevents interference and guarantees completeness.
 We will look at how that works.

-### Preventing intereference
+### Preventing interference

 The cryptographic hash for a component is computed based on its inputs.
 Therefore if components differ in any way at all it will be reflected in the hash.
-This means that installation or uninstallation will not effect any other components.
+This means that installation or uninstallation will not affect any other components.
 Since inputs themselves have hashes, and if these hashes change then the hash of the component that depends on the input changes, this means that hashes are effectively computed recursively.
-Therefore changes to inputs "propagate" through a dependency graph, another way to put it is that changes to transitive dependencies will be reflected in the upstream component.[^17]
+Therefore changes to inputs "propagate" through a dependency graph, another way to put it is that changes to transitive dependencies will be reflected in the upstream component.[^18]

 ### Completeness

-Nix guarantees that all dependencies are identified.
-In other systems dependencies are usually declared nominally (like RPM) and can be forgotten, or they are passed in dynamically like linking a C module.
-Since nix stores components in isolation, there is no way to leverage global namespaces to implicitly provide an input.
-This means that if you are depending on the presence of a dependency implicitly (i.e. globally) then the build will just _fail_.[^18]
+Nix guarantees that all dependencies are identified at build time.
+In other systems, dependencies are usually declared nominally (like RPM) and can be forgotten, or they are passed in dynamically like linking a C module.
+Since Nix stores components in isolation, there is no way to leverage global namespaces to implicitly provide an input.
+This means that if you are depending on the presence of a dependency implicitly then the build will just _fail_.[^19]

 > I think this is one of the reasons that nix gets a bad wrap, because it
 > forces you to do things in a principled way and fails early it can seem like